BigWigsMods/LibKeystone/.github/README.md

 local LibKeystone = LibStub("LibKeystone")
 local myUniqueTable = {}

--- keyLevel=Number, keyMap=Number, playerRating=Number, playerName=String, channel=String
+-- keyLevel=Number, the level of the keystone
+-- keyMap=Number, the challenge map ID of the keystone, use `C_ChallengeMode.GetMapUIInfo()` to get info like the map name -- playerRating=Number, the Mythic+ rating of the player -- playerName=String, the name of the player
-LibKeystone.Register(myUniqueTable, function(keyLevel, keyMap, playerRating, playerName, channel)
+-- channel=String, the channel the data was received from (PARTY or GUILD) LibKeystone.Register(myUniqueTable, function(keyLevel, keyMap, playerRating, playerName, channel)
 	print(string.format("User %q has a %q keystone that's level %d and a rating of %d.", sender, GetRealZoneText(keyMap), keyLevel, playerRating)) end)